 Entry-level candidates who do not meet the requirements of this position should apply for the Police Recruit position located on the City's Employment Opportunities page: click here

 For more information about the Costa Mesa Police Department, click here

 Applications must be completed and submitted online.
 Candidates are required to provide specific information on their education and experience as it relates to the position by completing all fields of the application.
 Applications may be rejected if incomplete (resumes are not accepted).
 Candidate notifications are sent via email.
 Please make sure your email address is correct and check your email periodically during the application process.
 Candidates who pass an initial application screening will be invited to continue in the selection process.
-MINIMUM QUALIFICATIONS:
+Required Attachment(s):